containers/ContainerPlumbing/speakers.md

 We will chose which proposals get selected by February 23rd and inform all speakers.

+The conference will take place March 22 and 23, from 1400 UTC to 1900 UTC each day.

 ## Talk Formats

 We'll be hosting two kinds of sessions: